Taj Mahal (1995 film)

 Taj Mahal is a 1995 Telugu-language romance film directed by Muppalaneni Shiva and produced by D. Ramanaidu.
 The film stars Srikanth, Monica Bedi and Sanghavi.
 The music was composed by M. M. Srilekha.
 It is the first successful film for Srikanth as a lead actor and the debut film of noted lyricist Chandrabose.

+Plot

+The film revolves around the love story of Amar (Srikanth), a wealthy young man, and Mumtaz (Monica Bedi), a girl who sells miniature Taj Mahal models in Agra.
+Amar, on a trip with his friends, falls head over heels for Mumtaz's charm and innocence.
+Their whirlwind romance blossoms amidst the backdrop of the majestic Taj Mahal.

+However, their path to love is filled with obstacles.
+Amar's family disapproves of their relationship due to their different social backgrounds.
+Mumtaz's brother, fearing for her safety, also tries to keep them apart.
+To make matters worse, Mumtaz discovers a shocking truth about her past that throws her life into turmoil.